cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.10-release-notes.md

 Distributed token exchange
 --------------------------

-The distributed token exchange, or "MetaDEx", was integrated into Omni Core, to support trading of tokens with automated order matching.
+The distributed token exchange, or "MetaDEx", was integrated into ZURBank, to support trading of tokens with automated order matching.

 Four new transaction types were added.